-Voice of Freedom works with women who have escaped trafficking and torture, bringing the voices of the enslaved to a wide public for the first time.
-The project enables the women to document their lives, feelings and experiences through the camera lens, and supports them as they create texts in their own words to accompany the images.
+Voice of Freedom works with people who have escaped trafficking and torture, bringing the voices of the enslaved to a wide public for the first time.
+The project enables survivors to document their lives, feelings and experiences through the camera lens, and supports them as they create texts in their own words to accompany the images.

 ‘Without projects like this, I could not think about my future.
 Without an opportunity like this, I simply could not be here, be there, be anywhere’ – Fruit of love